 CSU delivers the entire MS in food science and nutrition curriculum online.
 Students complete 37 credits from required courses, electives, and a research component.
 Learners take six core courses that discuss topics like micronutrients, issues in dietetics, and nutrigenetics.
 Core coursework also includes a research methods class and a course on quantitative data analysis.

 Students earn 15 credits through electives and six credits through a comprehensive research paper.
-For the research project, students work with an adviser to conduct research and present their findings.
+For the research project, students work with an advisor to conduct research and present their findings.

 Online students at CSU gain access to many university services and resources.
 Learners can take advantage of the school’s writing center, which offers online consultations for students who need help in all disciplines.
 The writing center also offers online tools to help students create bibliographies, work on drafts, produce outlines, and build blogs.
 Through the career center, distance learners can schedule online meetings to discuss resumes, cover letters, job search strategies, and interview tips.